ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/schedule.md

 ## 5 Alerts

-To subscribe to alerts you click the *Subscribe* link under the **Schedules** tab.
+To subscribe to alerts click the *Subscribe* link under the **Schedules** tab.
 Then you will receive an email with a one time subscription link.
 After clicking the link you will be subscribed to receive alerts for the current app.

 {{% alert type="info" %}}

-Make sure to check your spam folder.
+Make sure to check your spam folder for the confirmation email which contains a subscription link.

 {{% /alert %}}

+By default existing schedules do not send alerts.
+Click *Edit* (pencil icon) next to a schedule to change this.

 To unsubscribe you click the *Unsubscribe* link under the **Schedules** tab.
-Alternatively, each alert email has an embedded unsubscribe link which you can also use.
+Alternatively, each alert email has an unsubscribe link.

 Important information: